pdeschen/wuff-wiki/Configure-IDE-products.md

 Check: there must be 4 products in "tutorials/MyIdeApp/build/output" folder.

 Check: each product must contain "MyIdeApp" bundle in "plugins" subfolder and in "configuration/config.ini".

+### Run

-Check: each product is runnable on corresponding OS and architecture.
+We can run each product on corresponding OS and architecture.
+On Windows platform we start application via .bat-file, on other platforms we start application via .sh-file.

-**Attention:** do not try to run the generated product on a "wrong" OS or "wrong" architecture.
+Attention: do not try to run the generated product on a "wrong" OS or "wrong" architecture.
 If you are on Windows, Linux product won't start.
 If your JRE is 32-bit, 64-bit product won't start.

+---

 The example code for this page: [tutorialExamples/IdeApp-2](../tree/master/tutorialExamples/IdeApp-2).